 Sin Título Sin Título

-Medellín Travel Itinerary from a First Gen Traveler
+Medellín Travel Itinerary

 Named the city of eternal springs, after witnessing the luscious green scenery amongst the busy streets of Medellín, no doubt on the title.
 It’s not your typical palm trees green, it’s bamboo and leaves bigger than both of my hands together.
 Add in the mountains as the background, surreal city.